alexkernphysiker/FitGen/README.md

 Examples
 ========

-	Example/exact_equation.cpp
+Solving systems of equations
+First example
+	Example/system_of_equations.cpp
+is the example of solving system of equations
+	F1(x,y)=G1(x,y)
+	F2(x,y)=G2(x,y)

+Second example
+	Example/system_of_equations2.cpp
-example of using genetic algorithm for solving equation F(x,y)=G(x,y).
+is the example of solving system of equations containing uncertainties
+	F1(x,y)=G1+/-dG1
+	F2(x,y)=G2+/-dG2

+Fitting points with functions
+First example
 	Example/fit_one_func.cpp
+is the example of fitting histogram with Gaussian.

+Second example
 	Example/fit_foreground_background.cpp
-examples of using genetic algorithm for fitting points with function.
+is the example of fitting points with sum of foreground and background.
-For plotting the results, the examples require gnuplot installed.

 Short developers guide